njaldea/nil-service/README.md

 ## NOTES:
 - due to the nature of UDP, if one side gets "destroyed" and is able to reconnect "immediately", disconnection will not be "detected".
-- (will be fixed in the future) - host is not resolved. currently expects only IP.
+- host is not resolved. currently expects only IP and port.